chapel-lang/chapel/doc/rst/language/evolution.rst

 Associative Domains default to ``parSafe=false``
 ************************************************
-Associative domains have been stabilized and prioritize performance by default; however, some diligence is cruicial for optimal use.
+Associative domains have been stabilized and prioritize performance by default; however, some diligence is is required for correct use..

 Associative domains in Chapel have a ``parSafe`` setting that determines their behavior when operated on by concurrent tasks.

 ``parSafe`` stands for "parallel safety".
-Setting ``parSafe=true`` allows for multiple tasks to modify an associative domain's index set concurrently without race conditions.
+Setting ``parSafe=true`` allows multiple tasks to modify an associative domain's index set concurrently without race conditions.
 It is important to note that ``parSafe=true`` does not protect the user against all race conditions.
 For example, iterating over an associative domain while another task modifies it represents a race condition and the behavior is undefined.
-See the `documentation <https://chapel-lang.org/docs/1.33/language/spec/domains.html?highlight=parsafe#parallel-safety-with-respect-to-domains-and-arrays>`_ on parallel safety for domains for examples and more information.
+See the `documentation <https://chapel-lang.org/docs/1.33/language/spec/domains.html?highlight=parsafe#parallel-safety-with-respect-to-domains-and-arrays>`_ for  more information.

 The default of ``parSafe=true`` added overhead to operations and made programs slower by default, even when such safety guarantees were not needed.